1. INTRODUCTION & ACCEPTANCE

 (g) the use of the terms includes or including does not imply any limitations;

-(h) all references to money are to American dollars; and
+(h) all references to money are to New Zealand dollars; and

 (i) any obligation not to do anything includes an obligation not to permit or cause that thing to be done.